GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

     ./configure --with-python=/usr/local/bin/python3.12

+This selects which Python mod_wsgi is built for.
+It does not allow one Apache to use more than one of the installed Python versions at the same time, as the choice made at build time applies to every WSGI application that Apache hosts.
+To host applications requiring different Python versions on the one host, run each under its own ``mod_wsgi-express`` instance behind a reverse proxy; see "Hosting Multiple Python Versions" in :doc:`virtual-environments`.

 This is enough when the chosen Python and any other Pythons on the host share the same installation prefix.
 If they do not — for example the chosen Python is at ``/usr/local`` while another Python